Crypto Regulation Experts Debate State vs. Federal Regulation in the Blockchain Era

 Crypto regulatory experts debate state vs. federal-level regulation at MIT’s Business of Blockchain event.

-Wyoming Blockchain Coalition president Caitlin Long argued that digital assets are property and thus should be regulated at the state level, with the approach that “states control property law, states control commercial law.
+Caitlin Long, a member of the Wyoming Blockchain Task Force, argued that digital assets are property and thus should be regulated at the state level, with the approach that “states control property law, states control commercial law.
 Feds control securities law.”
 She further praised Wyoming’s diligence in legally clarifying these terms as applied to cryptocurrency.

 Peter Van Valkenburgh, director of research at Coin Center, disagreed.
 He considered state-level regulation an inconvenience to companies and consumers.
 According to him, some states underprotect while others overprotect.
 He cited Alabama as an example: